umaratimomo-hub/ecs-threat-composer-project/README.md

 ---

 ### Achievements
-- Docker image size reduced from 840 - 33mb via lighter base image ~ 95% reduction
+- Docker image size reduced from 884mb - 33.1mb via slim base image and multi-stage build implementation ~ 95% reduction
-- Infrastructure deployement time decreased from over 2 hours clicking in console to under 5mins via terraform and Github Actions workflows
+- Infrastructure deployment time decreased from over 2 hours clicking in console to under 5mins via terraform and GitHub Actions workflows
-- minimising the use of hardcoded values within code by using variables where possible (aids in reducing the access to main code during ammendments, and allows for code to be resuable)
+- minimising the use of hardcoded values within code by using variables where possible (aids in reducing the access to main code during amendments, and allows for code to be reusable)
 - keeping all code in accordance with DRY principles by refactoring code as much as possible (code is easier to read and follow)
-- using modules in terraform (increases resuability, allows faster deployment among others)
+- using modules in terraform (increases reusability, allows faster deployment among others)
-- using VPC enpoints to connect to resources internally within AWS thus having no need for a NAT gateway leading to bennefiitss such as reduced attack surface and improved security, reduced monthly billing (NAT ~ $25pm)
+- using VPC endpoints to connect to resources internally within AWS thus having no need for a NAT gateway leading to benefits such as reduced attack surface and improved security, reduced monthly billing (NAT ~ $25pm)
-- multiple workflows for Developers and DEvOps engineers PR to mimic real production environment.
+- multiple workflows for Developers and DevOps engineers PR to mimic real production environment.
 - Extra environment control gate to approve of modified app before ecs image pull (protect system from breaking etc)

 ---

+### Future Improvements
+- use route53 as a sub host from Cloudflare
+- add further observability by incorporating Grafana and Prometheus

-#Instructions to reproduce the setup.
-A short demo - optional.
+### Instructions to reproduce the setup